 Article 2 of the basic law explains how Hong Kong is supposed to have a high degree of autonomy when it comes to being ruled by China.

 Article 2 of the Basic Law states:

-The reason this can get messy is that there is no authentic clarification of what it means to “exercise a high degree of autonomy” or for the Hong Kong people to enjoy executive, legislature, and independent judicial power.
+This can get messy because there is no authentic clarification of what it means to “exercise a high degree of autonomy” or for the Hong Kong people to enjoy executive, legislature, and independent judicial power.

 In recent years, the problem has been that many in Hong Kong and China have read this law to mean very different things.

 When Hong Kong became a part of China, many people talked about how Hong Kong and China were one country, but they had two government systems.
 Living and working in Hong Kong for a long time, I never saw anything different than Hong Kong and China being almost separate countries.

 In recent years, many in Hong Kong have felt that this has changed in that it is no longer one country with two systems, so the world has seen protesting for what many in Hong Kong see as their right to freedom.